tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### Overview

-In Today's class, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting finance and banking.
-By the end of the class, students will create a robo-advisor using Amazon Lex and Amazon Lambda.
+In Today's class, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting in the FinTech industry, especially in finance and banking.
+By the end of the class, students will create a robo advisor using Amazon Lex and Amazon Lambda.

 ### Class Objectives

 By the end of the class, students will be able to:

+* Explain what are conversational interfaces and their general applications in FinTech.

-* Describe the applications of conversational interfaces for finance and banking.
+* Describe the specific applications of conversational interfaces for finance and banking.

-* Recognize how machine learning contributes to creating conversational interfaces.
+* Recognize how machine learning and natural language processing contribute to creating conversational interfaces.

 * Create conversational interfaces using Amazon Lex.